chriseugenerodriguez/ultimate-coding-challenges/README.md

 </div>

 <br/>
-This repo has the following coding challenges for review:
+This repository supports the following coding challenges for review:
 <br/>

 - [JavaScript][javascript]